 Services that are covered for you What you must pay when you get these services Certain telehealth services, including: Urgently Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training.
 You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc[TM] to help address a wide variety of health concerns/questions.
+Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via TeladocTM to help address a wide variety of health concerns/questions.
 Covered services include general medical, behavioral health, dermatology, and more.
 A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or internet using a smart phone, tablet, or a computer.
 Certain types of visits may require internet and a camera-enabled device.
 For more information, or to schedule an appointment, call TeladocTM at 1-800-835-2362 (TTY: 711) 24 hours a day, 7 days a week.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptons of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0 copay for virtual visit services performed through Teladoc TM .
-Please note: The \$0 copay above, only applies when services are received from Teladoc TM .
+Some telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptons of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0 copay for virtual visit services performed through Teladoc [TM] .
+Please note: The \$0 copay above, only applies when services are received from Teladoc [TM] .
 If you receive in-person or telemedicine services from a network provider and not the virtual visit vendor, you will pay the cost shares listed for those providers, as outlined within this benefit chart (e.g., if you receive telehealth services from your PCP, you will pay the PCP cost-share).
 A referral may be required.
 Prior Authorization may be required.